Preto River (Paracatu River tributary)

 The Preto River is a river of Goiás state in central Brazil.
 It is a tributary of the Paracatu River.
-It forms the Federal District's eastern boundary with Goiás and a short stretch with Minas Gerais.
+It forms the Federal District (Brasilia's) eastern boundary with Goiás and a short stretch with Minas Gerais.

+The area was inhabited by indigenous people who called it Hunay which means "dark water" or "black river" due to the color of the river.
+The term Hunay is also the origin of the name of the municipality of Unaí, in Minas Gerais.